Aligning throughCulture Renewal

 Here are some of the most common misunderstandings about digital transformation which are prevalent in many organizations:

-Although this misconception is gradually waning, many companies continue to believe that parts of their business do not need to be transformed.
+Although this misconception is gradually waning, there are many companies that continue to believe that parts of their business do not need to be transformed.
 A historical precedent provides food-for-thought about this kind of mindset:

 In the early twentieth century, many manufacturing companies thought electrification simply meant replacing steam engines with electric motors.
 The true gains came however from the redesign of production processes.
 Many factories failed to understand the conceptual changes required.
 The result: 40% of industrial trusts formed between 1888 and 1905 failed in the next 2 decades.